Local structures on stratified spaces: Basic properties and the tangent classifier

 \subsection{$\snglr$ as an $\infty$-category}

-We describe a natural enrichment of $\snglrd$ over the monoidal category $\Kan^\times$ of Kan complexes with Cartesian product.
-This enrichment comes from a more primitive enrichment over the category of (set-valued) presheaves on $\Stratd$ with Cartesian product.
-The Observation~\ref{admits-pullbacks} that $\Stratd$ admits finite products, and that conically smooth maps compose, validates the following definition. \begin{definition}[$\Strat$ and $\snglr$] We use the notation $\Strat$ for the category, enriched over $\Fun\bigl((\Stratd)^{\op},\Set\bigr)$, for which an object is a stratified space, and for $X$ and $Y$ stratified spaces,
+We describe a natural enrichment of $\snglrd$ over $\Kan$, the monoidal category of Kan complexes with Cartesian product.
+Afterward, see Convention \ref{defn.enrichment}, we will regard it as an $\oo$-category by applying the simplicial nerve functor to this $\Kan$-enriched category.
+This $\Kan$-enrichment comes from a more primitive enrichment over the category of set-valued presheaves on $\Stratd$ with Cartesian product.
+This notion stems from the following definition: